arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.opta-analog-expansion-plc-ide/content.md

 ![Opta Analog Expansion Overview](assets/analog-current.png)

-We will go through every feature of the Analog Expansion and learn with a simple example how to leverage it for industrial sensor sampling and output control.
+We will go through every feature of the Analog Expansion and learn with a simple example how to leverage it for industrial sensor sampling and output controlling.

 ## Goals